denten-books/plain-text/3-chapter.md

 elephant "stands for" memory, or the like. *Zaum* poetics (beyond sense) instead evoke affect through external shape, as sound.
-Khlebnikov writes that "incantation and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul [@khlebnikov_king_1990, 152]."
+Khlebnikov writes that "incantation and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
 Shklovsky defines *zaum* as "without words but with sound.
 He writes:

 > Thought and speech cannot keep up with inspired experience, and